aws-quickstart/terraform-aws-transit-gateway/README.md

 A transit gateway.
 For more information, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw).

 Four attachments on the transit gateway for the four VPCs.
-For more information, see Create a transit gateway attachment to a VPC.
+For more information, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html).

 A Site-to-Site VPN attachment on the transit gateway.
 For more information, see Create a transit gateway attachment to a VPN.
 Ensure that you review the requirements for your customer gateway device in the AWS Site-to-Site VPN User Guide.